Hutton Inquiry: Alternative theories for Kelly's death

 The BBC broadcast a programme on Kelly on 25 February 2007 as part of the series The Conspiracy Files; the network commissioned an opinion poll to establish the views of the public on his death.
 22.7% of those surveyed thought Kelly had not killed himself, 38.8% of people believed he had, and 38.5% said they did not know.
-On 19 May 2006 Norman Baker, Liberal Democrat MP for Lewes, who had previously investigated the Hinduja affair, which led to the resignation of Peter Mandelson, announced that he had been investigating "unanswered questions" from the official inquiry into Kelly's death.
+On 19 May 2006 Norman Baker, Liberal Democrat MP for Lewes, who had previously investigated the Hinduja affair, which led to the second resignation of Peter Mandelson, announced that he had been investigating "unanswered questions" from the official inquiry into Kelly's death.
 He later announced that he had uncovered evidence to show that Kelly did not die from natural causes.
 In July 2006, Baker claimed that his hard drive had been wiped remotely.
 Baker's book The Strange Death of David Kelly was serialised in the Daily Mail before publication in November 2007.
 In his book, Baker argued that Kelly did not commit suicide.
 Kelly's family expressed their displeasure at the publication; his sister-in-law said: "It is just raking over old bones.
 I can't speak for the whole family, but I've read it all [Baker's theories], every word, and I don't believe it."